ghzserg/zmod/wiki/Setup_en.md

 ## Updating the Mod

-If the mod displays `Обновите ZMOD с флешки` ("Update ZMOD via USB"), you must update via USB, even if recently updated.
+If the mod displays ("Update ZMOD via USB"), you must update via USB, even if recently updated.

 **Updating via USB preserves all data.**